In life, people pass judgment in any situation based on the perceived value of the information being observed.

-Etrade is another example within financial services.
-They take sort of a blended approach where they’re implying their prices are lower, but also indicating that they’re less biased than most investment / financial services companies & therefore superior in that way too.
-They go all in at the end with a slogan, “Less for us.
-More for you”.
+Amazon is another example.
+They take sort of a blended approach where they’re implying their prices are lower, but also indicating that you’ll still get more bang for your buck & therefore they’re superior in that way too.
+They go all in on this with the slogan, “Spend less.
+Smile more”.

 Quality – sounds like “Our stuff’s just better than the other guy’s”